Dispersion relations of generalized one-dimensional phononic crystals: The generalized 1D phononic crystal

-We define a unit cell of length $L$ along the waveguide and place $N$ scatterers inside at different and arbitrary local positions $\xi_1,\ldots,\xi_N$ (see fig \ref{fig01}).
-The global positions of the scatterers respect to certain fixed reference point can be expressed as
+{Now we analyze the case in which scatterers are present in the 1D elastic medium, i.e., considering Eq.~\eqref{eq001} with external loads $\mathbf{q}(x)\neq \mathbf{0}$}.
+For this work, we define a unit cell of length $L${, so covering from $x=0$ to $x=L$} along the {1D elastic medium, in which} $N$ scatterers {are placed} inside at different and arbitrary positions $\xi_1,\ldots,\xi_N$ (see Fig \ref{fig01}).
+The positions of the scatterers can be expressed as

-We will differenciate between two types of scatterers: \begin{description} \item [Resonators:] Either discrete or continuous elastic attached substructures can be considered, depending on whether they have a finite or infinite number of internal resonance frequencies, respectively.
+{where the subindex $p$ represents the unit cell and $\alpha$ the scatterer identification.} We will {consider} two types of scatterers: \begin{description} \item [Resonators:] Either discrete or continuous elastic attached substructures can be considered, depending on whether they have a finite or infinite number of internal resonance frequencies, respectively.
 The resonator vibrates according to the internal resonances inducing forces back through the attachment point, radiating the effect to the rest of the host medium.
-Mathematically, each resonator is characterized by a frequency-dependent transfer matrix $\mathbf{T}^{(\alpha)}$ locally-defined along its length, which relates generalized degrees of freedom and forces between the attaching point and the free end. \item [Inclusions:] We define inclusions as those regions, defined along the waveguide and of relatively small size with respect to the wavelength, where the material and/or section properties change.
+Mathematically, each resonator is characterized by a frequency-dependent transfer matrix $\mathbf{T}^{(\alpha)}$ locally-defined along its length, which relates generalized degrees of freedom and forces between the attaching point and the free end.
+For more details about this matrix, the reader is refereed to Sec.
+1 from the supplementary material. \item [Inclusions:] We define inclusions as those regions, defined along the 1D elastic medium and of relatively small size with respect to the wavelength, where the material and/or section properties change.
 These perturbations of the beam properties induce changes in the transmission pattern and generate reflections.
 We consider that each inclusion is homogeneous along its width $\Delta x_\alpha$ and inside the waves are travelling according to Eq. \eqref{eq001} but with another different properties, say $\mathbf{A}_\alpha$, different to $\mathbf{A}$, generating a perturbation. \end{description}

 In both cases, the perturbations induce certain radiating forces located at the scatterers, giving rise to the scattered field.
 Thus, the total wavefield can be obtained introducing certain external concentrated forces as located at the scatterers with the form